Finding any given 2-factor in sparse pseudorandom graphs efficiently: Abstract

 Given an $n$-vertex pseudorandom graph $G$ and an $n$-vertex graph $H$ with maximum degree at most two, we wish to find a copy of $H$ in $G$, i.e.\ an embedding $\varphi\colon V(H)\to V(G)$ so that $\varphi(u)\varphi(v)\in E(G)$ for all $uv\in E(H)$.
 Particular instances of this problem include finding a triangle-factor and finding a Hamilton cycle in $G$. {Here, we provide a deterministic polynomial time algorithm that finds a given $H$ in any suitably pseudorandom graph $G$.} The pseudorandom graphs we consider are $(p,\lambda)$-bijumbled graphs of minimum degree which is a constant proportion of the average degree, i.e.\ $\Omega(pn)$.
 A $(p,\lambda)$-bijumbled graph is characterised through the discrepancy property: $\left|e(A,B)-p|A||B|\right |<\lambda\sqrt{|A||B|}$ for any two sets of vertices $A$ and $B$.
 Our condition $\lambda=O(p^2n/\log n)$ on bijumbledness is within a log factor from being tight and provides a positive answer to a recent question of Nenadov.

 We combine novel variants of the absorption-reservoir method, a powerful tool from extremal graph theory and random graphs.
-Our approach is based on that of Nenadov (\emph{Bulletin of the London Mathematical Society}, to appear) and on ours (arXiv:1806.01676), together with additional ideas and simplifications.
+Our approach builds on our previous work (\emph{European Journal of Combinatorics} \textbf{82} (2019), 102999), incorporating the work of Nenadov (\emph{Bulletin of the London Mathematical Society} \textbf{51} (3) (2019), pp.~421--430), together with additional ideas and simplifications.